demizer/apc/README.rst

 APC - Arch Package Companion
 ============================

-apc is a package building tool for Arch Linux.
+Arch Package Companion (APC) is a package building tool for Arch Linux.
 It builds AUR packages in a chroot environment for i686 and x86_64 and adds the compiled packages to a repository.

 This project is MIT licensed.
 See LICENSE for details.